 How do I use NDIS funding for occupational therapy in Buderim?

 If your child has an NDIS plan, you can use allocated funds for OT services.
-First, confirm your plan includes therapy supports.
-Then, find an NDIS-registered OT provider in Buderim and check they accept your funding type.
-Contact the provider to discuss your plan details and book appointments.
-The NDIS website has a provider finder tool to help locate registered practitioners in your area.
+First, confirm your plan includes therapy funding.
+Then, find an NDIS-registered OT provider in Buderim—you can search the NDIS provider directory online.
+Contact them to discuss your plan and book appointments.
+Keep records of sessions for NDIS reporting.
+Your local NDIS planner can also suggest registered providers in your area.

 What services do paediatric occupational therapists in Buderim typically offer?

-Paediatric OTs in Buderim generally support children with daily living skills, fine motor development, sensory processing, school readiness, and play skills.
-Services may include one-on-one therapy, group programs, school consultations, and home-based support.
-Some OTs specialise in particular areas.
-When contacting providers, ask about their specific services to find the right fit for your child's needs.
+Paediatric OTs in Buderim generally support children with daily living skills, fine motor development, sensory needs, school readiness, and play skills.
+Services may include one-on-one therapy, group sessions, school consultations, and home-based support.
+Some OTs specialise in particular areas like autism or developmental delay.
+Contact local providers to learn about their specific services and whether they match your child's needs.

 How do I know if my child needs occupational therapy?